kianfar77/InverseMIP/README.md

 1. Include the files Main.cpp, ProbMIP.cpp, ProbMIP.h, GenLP.cpp, and GenLp.h

-2. Pass the MIP problem to be used as an command line argument while executing the code
+2. Pass the MIP problem to be used as a command line argument when calling the executable

 3. The variable seed in Main.cpp to be set to a positive integer to generate a random instance, a random instances being a combination of randomly generated objective coefficient and required solution for the Inverse MIP problem